 Below you can find information on what we’re doing to make our writing houses accessible.
-If you’re thinking about joining us for a course, please get in touch to discuss your needs, or any particular concerns you may have around accessibility.
-It is important to discuss these with centre staff before booking, to establish whether your needs can be met.
+If you’re thinking about joining us for a course and have any questions or particular concerns around accessibility, please do feel free to get in touch via email@example.com

 We have a grants scheme that can cover a portion of your course fees.
 Disability costs and additional living/support costs are taken into account when considering your grant application.
 We encourage applications from D/deaf and/or Disabled people.
 If you are in receipt of Disability Living Allowance, Personal Independence Payment (PIP), or Means tested state benefits, you can also get concession pricing on selected courses with late availability.

 The Hurst has the most comprehensive facilities for people with access needs, with access to every room via a lift and all rooms equipped with ensuite bathrooms, five of which are wetrooms equipped for wheelchair access.
 All communal spaces, including workshop spaces, are accessible to people with mobility issues.

 The main entrances is accessible from the car park.
 A ramp with a railing runs along the side of the house to the main front doors.
 The surface on the carpark and ramp is paved.
 Please let us know in advance if you have access needs, so we can do our best to accommodate you.

 Totleigh Barton has a wheelchair-accessible bedroom with en-suite wetroom.
 All communal spaces, including workshop spaces, are accessible to people with mobility issues.
 For detailed information on access around Totleigh Barton, please see our Visit England accessibility guide.